browserengineering/book/book/security.md

     this won't happen, unless you did the relevant exercise in [Chapter 4](html.md).

 [^20]: Why is the user on the attacker's site?
-Perhaps it funny memes,
+Perhaps it has funny
-    or it's been hacked and is being used for the attack against its will, or perhaps the evil-doer paid for ads on sketchy websites where users have low standards for security anyway.
+    memes, or it's been hacked and is being used for the attack against its will, or perhaps the evil-doer paid for ads on sketchy websites where users have low standards for security anyway.

 [^21]: For example, search forms that actually just direct you to a
     Google search.